Brad-1999/Used-phone-group-project/README.md

     -   Scatter plots for visualizing correlations.
     -   Heatmaps for visualizing the associations of different variables.
     -   Regression plots, for verifying the goodness of linear regression models.
+    -   Other visualizations as deemed necessary to explore specific relationships.

 ## Hypothesis Testing

 We formulated and tested the following hypotheses:

-I. Price-related Hypotheses:
+01.   **Hypothesis 1:** *After controlling for brand and capacity, there is a statistically significant difference in the price of used phones.*

-01.   **Hypothesis 1:** *For each additional GB of storage, the price increases by a statistically significant percentage, and this elasticity differs across brands.*
+02.   **Hypothesis 2:** *For each additional GB of storage, the price increases by a statistically significant percentage, and this elasticity differs across brands.*
-02.   **Hypothesis 2:** *The mean price of phones sold by companies is significantly higher than the mean price of phones sold by individuals.*
+03.   **Hypothesis 3:** *The mean price of phones sold by companies is significantly higher than the mean price of phones sold by individuals.*
-03.   **Hypothesis 3:** *There is a statistically significant difference in prices among phones with different colors.*
+04.   **Hypothesis 4:** *There is a statistically significant difference in prices among phones with different colors.*

-II.
-Seller/Rating-related Hypotheses:

-04.   **Hypothesis 4:** *There is a statistically significant positive correlation between seller ratings and phone prices.*
+05.   **Hypothesis 5:** *There is a statistically significant positive correlation between seller ratings and phone prices.*
-05.   **Hypothesis 5:** *Company sellers have a statistically significant higher average rating than individual sellers.*
+06.   **Hypothesis 6:** *Company sellers have a statistically significant higher average rating than individual sellers.*
-06.   **Hypothesis 6:** *There is a statistically significant positive correlation between the number of `sold_ads` and seller average ratings.*
+07.   **Hypothesis 7:** *There is a statistically significant positive correlation between the number of `sold_ads` and seller average ratings.*

-III.
-Geographic-related Hypotheses:

-07.   **Hypothesis 7:** *The mean price of phones in major cities (Hanoi, HCMC) is statistically significantly higher than the mean price of phones in other regions.*
+08.   **Hypothesis 8:** *The mean price of phones in major cities (Hanoi, HCMC) is statistically significantly higher than the mean price of phones in other regions.*
-08.  **Hypothesis 8:** *There is a statistically significant association between brands and regions.*
+09.  **Hypothesis 9:** *There is a statistically significant association between brands and regions.*
-09.  **Hypothesis 9:** *The proportion of high-end phones is significantly higher in urban regions compared to rural regions.*
+10.  **Hypothesis 10:** *The proportion of high-end phones is significantly higher in urban regions compared to rural regions.*

 *   **Statistical Tests Used:** We used t-tests, Mann-Whitney U tests, ANOVA, Chi-squared, Pearson correlation, and Spearman correlation based on the hypothesis and normality of the data.
-*   **Significance Level:** All tests were conducted at a significance level (alpha) of 0.05.
+*   **Significance Level:** All hypothesis tests were conducted at a significance level (\(\alpha\)) of 0.05.
-*   **Multiple Comparisons:** We applied Bonferroni correction to account for multiple comparisons.
+*   **Multiple Comparisons Correction:**  Where applicable, Bonferroni correction was applied to adjust the significance level due to multiple comparisons.
-*   **Results**: We have detailed the results of each hypothesis, which are supported by the visualizations.
+*   **Implementation:** The implementation and detailed results of each hypothesis test, along with supporting visualizations, can be found in the `notebooks/hypotheses_testing.ipynb` notebook.

 ## Machine Learning

+The machine learning phase, implemented in the `src/trainer.py` module, focused on building a predictive model for used smartphone prices.

 ### Objective